leklab/mt_structural_rna/README.md

 ### Scripts will also prompt for
 - -i: input tsv file
-- Genomic Coordinate: The genomic coordinate of the mutation.
+- Genomic Coordinate: The genomic coordinate of the mutation
-- Mutation: The base that the mutation resulted in.
+- Mutation: Resulting base of the mutation
 - Direction: whether the tRNA is on the positive or negative strand (pos/neg, +/-, positive/negative)

 ### Input/Output files